diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ### 1. Arrow

 The next step of the pipeline consist in a polishing of the scaffolds using PacBio data.
 To start, click the green button `+ Add Data` in your working project and search and select **VGP Tools** in the "Other Project" tab.
-Search and select the last version of the **Scaffold 5 Arrow Polish** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.
+Search and select the latest version of the **Scaffold 5 Arrow Polish** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.

 The workflow performs the following steps:
 1. Align the _PacBio reads_ to the assembly using _Minimap2_